Mosh vs Dense: hair loss treatment compared (2026)

 Which should I start with for early thinning?

 For early or mild thinning, some people begin with a topical routine like Dense, while others go straight to a clinical assessment because hair-loss treatment tends to work best when started early.
 Because Mosh's online consultation commits you to nothing and is reviewed by a registered practitioner, it is a low-friction way to find out what, if anything, you would be offered.
 Suitability is practitioner-decided and never guaranteed.
 For significant or rapid hair loss, see a doctor in person.
-This is not medical advice.

 Keep comparing